dheera/magicimport.py/README.md

 ```
 import tornado
 ```
 and of course your system may complain that tornado wasn't found.
 And so you want to create a virtualenv, go Googling for how to create a virtualenv, create the virtualenv, install tornado, and run your python script.
+Or apt-get install python3-tornado, but you might not get the version you want, and another package may upgrade it to tornado 5.x when you want 4.x.

 With magicimport.py you can do this:
 ```